Colegio de San Gregorio: History

-The University of Valladolid was founded in the 13th century during the Alfonso X of Castile the Wise's reign; as in other countries, the emergence of college centers was potentiated, then belatedly was created the Colegio de San Gregorio, who performed in parallel or complementarily in relation to university life.
-In Valladolid the Colegio Mayor Santa Cruz was also created also in late 15th-century.
+The University of Valladolid was founded in the 13th century during Alfonso X of Castile's reign; as in other countries, it was divided into constituent colleges.
+In Valladolid the Colegio Mayor Santa Cruz was also created in the late 15th century.

-The creation of the college, under the title of the Doctor of the Church Saint Gregory the Great, was work of Dominican Alonso de Burgos, the Catholic Monarchs's confessor and Bishop of the dioceses of Córdoba, Cuenca and Palencia.
-The foundation of the college was confirmed by with papal bull of Pope Innocent VIII in 1487, and accepted as Royal patronage by Queen Isabella the Catholic in 1500, after the founder's death.
+The creation of the college, dedicated to Saint Gregory the Great, was the work of the Dominican friar Alonso de Burgos, the Catholic Monarchs' confessor and Bishop of the dioceses of Córdoba, Cuenca and Palencia.
+The foundation was confirmed by a papal bull of Pope Innocent VIII in 1487, and comtinued by Queen Isabella in 1500, after the founder's death.
+The college was attached to the Convento de San Pablo, of which Alonso had been prior, and was subject to the Capilla del Crucifijo (Crucifix Chapel), to the south of the Dominican church.
+This was to become Alonso's own funeral chapel, and later also served as the college chapel.

 The heraldic crown coronet of the college's founder Alonso de Burgos was the fleur-de-lis, this is spread through most of the building (image of the Monumental staircase).